The singularities of Selberg- and Dotsenko-Fateev-like integrals: Introduction

 defined initially for $\Re\alpha,\Re\beta> -1$ via the definite integral and then extended meromorphically via the formula on the right-hand side above (or via another method).
 This is Euler's \emph{$\beta$-function}.
-One method of meromorphic continuation involves the ``Pochhammer contour''
+One method of meromorphic continuation involves the Pochhammer contour (a.k.a.\ Pochhammer double loop)

 where $a,b$ are the generators of $\pi_1(\bbC\backslash \{0,1\})$ corresponding to one (say, counterclockwise) circuit around each of $0,1$ respectively.

 Then, $b^{-1}a^{-1} ba$ can be lifted to a closed contour $p$ in the cover $\calM$ of $\bbC\backslash \{0,1\}$ corresponding to the commutator subgroup of $\pi_1(\bbC\backslash \{0,1\})$.
 Then, choosing the basepoint of $p$ appropriately,